We’re often asked, “What are the best writing books?” In this post, we shine a spotlight on our absolute favorite books on writing.

 If one of these writing stages resonated strongly with you, jump down to our favorite books in the three categories below and start there.
 If you’ve already read our favorites, you might want to read them again with a fresh mind and notebook handy.

-If you don’t feel you fit neatly in one of those stages, grab the book that excites you the most, right now, as you read about it here.
+If you don’t feel you fit neatly in one of those stages, grab your favorite book or the book that excites you the most, right now, as you read about it here.
 The one that jumps up and gently taps you on the cheek like a hungry cat to get your attention.

 Start there and take the time to import the ideas and writing exercises into your current work immediately.
 Thinking about it won’t make it so; you must put these concepts into practice.
 Even 30 minutes a day will make a noticeable difference in a short time.